People that successfully gain muscle without gaining fat do two things very well:

 In fact, here’s a picture of my journey:

-If you asked me to do this journey over again.
-Then I would have done it differently.
+If you asked me to do this journey over again, I would have done it differently.

-Well, first of all, in hindsight I would’ve much rather stayed lean throughout my journey, as I believe it’s a lot more enjoyable.
+Well, in hindsight I would’ve much rather stayed lean throughout my journey, as I believe it’s more enjoyable.

 Also, being lean makes me feel better both mentally and physically.